Financially reviewed by Patrick Flood, CFA.

 Avantis also introduced AVDV in late 2019 for international (ex-US developed) small-cap value at a cost of 0.36%.
 This is effectively the same segment targeted by DLS above.
 In its short lifespan so far, AVDV has delivered comparatively worse exposure to the Value and Profitability factors but more loading on the Size factor, i.e. it holds smaller stocks.
 Despite this, AVDV has also outperformed DLS over that brief time period:

 The choice here between DLS and AVDV for international small cap value in Developed Markets is not as clear as it is for U.S. small cap value.
 While AVDV is cheaper, I’ll be hedging my bets by using both DLS and AVDV for now, while keeping an eye on their future factor loading going forward.

 Where to Buy These Small Cap Value ETFs

-All these small cap value ETFs are available at M1 Finance.
+All these small cap value ETFs should be available at any major broker.
+My choice is M1 Finance.
 M1 has zero trade commissions and zero account fees, and offers fractional shares, dynamic rebalancing, and a sleek, user-friendly interface and mobile app.
 I wrote a comprehensive review of M1 Finance here.